CCDC Nationals in San Antonio, TX

 This would've worked fine, but I got lazy, and it came back to bite us.
 The environment had a bunch of game servers with docker containers, and since they were only checked by orange team (human volunteers), I didn't care enough to prioritize them.
 If orange team needed to check it, it'd probably be up (since I didn't think they had a way to escalate), and we could always revert the image if they did find a way.
 But it wasn't worth the time to dig out all the persistence for a trash game server.

-But in the last hour, all of traffic from the ESXi (where the game servers were hosted) started to drop, like we'd only get maybe one out of every four packets.
-The clever thing the red teamers did was change the IP addresses of the game servers to be the same as the gateway, meaning all ESXi traffic was sent between four different boxes.
+The super clever thing that the red teamers did was changing the IP addresses of the game servers to be the same as the gateway, meaning all ESXi traffic was sent between four different boxes.
 They didn't have any access to our critical services, but they still took them down.
 Which is a lesson in humility and thoroughness, I suppose.
 I still don't know how they escalated.

 We were talking to our red teamers after, and they said that they were only able to do one thing (i.e., shut off a service) before we kicked them out entirely.
-I was proud of that outcome, but also felt at some level that they shouldn't have been able to do that one thing at all.
+I was proud of that outcome, but also felt that they shouldn't have been able to do that one thing at all.
 Since it turned out that one thing was very destructive.

 Red team rant.